spizberg/deep-learning-study/README.md

 # deep-learning-study

-Building neural network based on Lenet architecture
+Building neural network based on Lenet architecture and working on various subjects